Procrastination

 Soothing breathing

-Compassion: Notice whats gone well to encourage and support,
+Compassion: Notice what’s gone well to encourage and support

 and offer compassion to any difficulties or struggles.